 I watch with interest today the release of the AEMO Forecast of Supply.
-Once again it highlights the need for a strategic and managed approach to the increase in renewables to address climate change.
+Once again it highlights the need for a strategic and managed approach to the increase in renewable energy to address climate change.

-Currently Australia is investing twice the investment in renewables per head than any other country in the world.
-Renewables are now cheaper to develop and generate power than any new fossil fuel.
+Australia is currently investing twice the investment in renewables per head than any other country in the world.
+Renewable energy is now cheaper to develop and generate power than any new fossil fuel.

 The biggest problem is around the stability of the grid and the need for 24/7 baseload generation.
 As we develop new storage solutions such as pumped hydro, battery storage and hydrogen we must maintain our current assets including coal and gas.

 We can also only develop new storage solutions at a pace we can afford.
 Electricity is one of the main components of a household budget, and low energy costs are important to the majority of the community.
 The life of generation assets is measure in 30 to 50 years.
 Assets at the end of their life will provide cheap electricity as the capital cost have been paid off.